stroblhofwarte/rapisw/README.md

 This board runs with 12V and piggyback the raspberry pi baord.
 A simple and cheap pre-build DC converter is used for the +5V/5amp for Pi and dew caps.
 The stepper motors are driven by two DRV8834.
 The rapsberry pi could be setup with Astroberry.

+State: Board is in production.
+Nothing tested yet.

 # Thanks to:
 This driver was inspired by the work of Radek Kaczorek (https://github.com/rkaczorek/astroberry-diy).